Forms (Windows)

 End Class

-Example : Create a Window Form Application in VB .Net 2013 to display the Reverse of the accepted numbers from user at run time(dynamic value) using While loop in a Text Box on pressing a Button.
+Example : Create a Windows Form Application in VB .Net 2013 to display the Reverse of the accepted numbers from the user at run time(dynamic value) using a while loop in a Text Box on pressing a Button.

 Public Class Form1